Helicopter Flights Albion Park Rail

 Restrictions

-- people Group Size: From 2 Up To 4
+- people Group Size: From 1 Up To 10

-42 Minute Waterfall & Canyon Safari
+ZAGT - 45 Minute Waterfall & Canyon Safari - for Two

 Tour Highlights Only minutes flying time from base to the cliff faces of the mountain escarpment.
-A packed 42 minute schedule of spectacular mountain and ocean views.
+A packed 45 minute schedule of spectacular mountain and ocean views.
 Rainforest, cliff faces, gorges and chasms of the Great Dividing Range.
 Spectacular Carrington, Gerringong, Fitzroy and Belmore Falls.
 Lush mountain foothills and the quaint country villages of Jamberoo and Kangaroo Valley.
 Views of Lake Illawarra and the beaches of the South Coast.
 The unique thrill of a helicopter take-off and landing.

 Itinerary Illawarra Fly Jamberoo Mountain Barren Grounds Nature Reserve Gerringong Falls Budderoo National Park Carrington Falls Upper Kangaroo Valley Hampden Bridge Fitzroy Falls Belmore Falls Macquarie Pass Calderwood Valley